Luconico/colored-average/README.md

 - `minColor`: The color applied to the minimum value in the column.
 Specify the color using a hexadecimal value (e.g., `#FF0000` for red).
 - `maxColor`: The color applied to the maximum value in the column.
 Specify the color using a hexadecimal value (e.g., `#00FF00` for green).
 - `applyToBackground`: Set this option to `true` to apply colors to the background of the table cells.
 Set it to `false` to apply colors to the text color.
+- `columnOptions`: An array of `ColumnOptions` objects that specify the minimum and maximum values for each column in the table.
+This is useful for cases like pagination where you want to set specific bounds for a column without affecting others.
+The `ColumnOptions` interface has the following properties:
+  - `index`: The index of the column (0-based).
+  - `minValue`: The minimum value for this column.
+  - `maxValue`: The maximum value for this column.

 You can adjust these options to achieve the desired visual effect for your table columns.
 For example, you can create a gradient effect from red to green for numeric values in a table.